sundaramprasad/bitcoin-price/README.md

 Change the week and year in the url to get the data of that particular week

 ### API 3
-This API provides the bitcoin price for two custom dates provided by the user ordered by day
+This API provides the bitcoin price between two custom dates provided by the user ordered by day

 http://host:8080/custom?start=2018-06-14&end=2018-06-18

 Change the start and end to provide the start date and end date between which you want to get the prices

 ### API 4
-This API provides the n days moving average for two custom dates provided by the user ordered by day
+This API provides the n days moving average between two custom dates provided by the user ordered by day

 http://host:8080/movavg?start=2018-06-10&end=2018-06-18&n=2